Radio Lingo and Terminology

 Roger so far

-Confirm parts of the long message before continuing with rest of message
+Confirm parts of long message before continuing with rest of message

 Affirmative